Frequently Asked Questions

-No, students cannot split the weeks of the Active Learning in the VTH.
-Active Learning in the VTH is on a block clinical schedule and the clinical coordinators only approve students for two consecutive selective weeks.
+No, students cannot split the weeks of the Active Learning in the VHC.
+Active Learning in the VHC is on a block clinical schedule and the clinical coordinators only approve students for two consecutive selective weeks.

 26) Can I switch my selective with another student?

 No, students cannot switch their selective with another student.
 Switching defeats the purpose of having the order number system and would be unfair to those students who had the next order number to take the selective.

 Questions regarding Selectives should be directed to the Scheduling Coordinator.